 However, there is a third, more thrifty version – you can make one yourself.

 While I’m not a fan of making a massive fuss over Christmas, I do like to actually enjoy myself.
 I don’t want to be spending hours and hours sourcing and wrapping gifts, so something like a pre-made hamper sounds like a great idea to me – other than the cost!

 So, I want to find out if I can replicate a similar hamper, for little effort and save some money too.

 Bargain luxury gift hampers

 First up, you need to work out what to put the contents into.

-If you are making a few hampers, you can bulk buy baskets (these ones work out at about £3.50 each, or these smaller ones work out at less than £2.50 each), then purchase extra bits separately.
+If you are making a few hampers, you can bulk buy baskets (these smaller ones work out at less than £2.50 each), then purchase extra bits separately.

 Check out The Works, who have a great budget range of DIY sets for hampers from £4, so you can buy make-your-own kits.

 Now, this isn’t cheating as it comes with everything you need, bar the actual gifts.
 It means that you’ll have the actual hamper, tissue paper and cellophane.

 To make sure the hamper is like the Aldi one, I’ve looked to find the same or very similar products that are readily available at the supermarket.

 - Kuchenmeister Marzipan Stollen Bites (275g)